ymussi/maju-playlist/README.md

 - Send a GET request to endpoint: **/statistics**

+PS: My access key to the weatherpi only allows me to consult 10 cities and make 400 requests per day because it is a free account.

 ## Testes

 - As this api does not perform mutations, no tests have been implemented.